What Is Included in an SEO Audit?

 Whilst auditing for indexing issues, an SEO professional will identify any obvious problems with how the site and web pages are indexed and presented in Google’s results.
 They will look for:

-A crawler (e.g., Googlebot) scours the web by ‘crawling’ from page to page, often via internal and external links.
-It’s crucial that search engines can effectively crawl key pages and all resources on a website to provide the clearest picture of what the site offers.
+A crawler (e.g., Googlebot) scours the web by ‘crawling’ from page to page via internal and external links.
+It’s crucial that search engines can effectively crawl key pages and all website resources to provide the clearest picture of what the site offers.

 User Experience

-So, what factors should you consider when evaluating how user-friendly your site is?
+So, what factors should you consider when evaluating your site's user-friendliness?

-- Mobile Friendliness - In a mobile-first world, it’s vital that your site is mobile -friendly.
-Mobile friendliness has been a ranking factor since 2015 and is actually one of the main page experience signals for Google.
+2. Mobile Friendliness — It’s vital that your site is mobile-friendly.
+Mobile friendliness has been a ranking factor since 2015 and is one of the main page experience signals for Google.

 When it comes to SEO, backlinks can improve your rankings because search engines view the quality and quantity of the links as votes of confidence from other websites.